vickmiranda/generate_patterns/README.md

 # auto_patterns
-Generate basic patterns templates for you not to start from scratch
+Generate basic patterns templates so one does not start from scratch